 Among all these people, I knew I’d be able to find someone with some real skill.
+A genuine winner.
 There would be a justifiable pattern of repeated success that would suggest, “For this person, stock market success is a talent, not just a coin flip.”

 Here are the best and worst competitors’ picks, plotted out for the 100 days.

 The worst score ended at -$ F 40, or 70 bad picks to 30 good picks.
 Consistently terrible through day 75, and then they leveled off.
 Go fly a kite!